firecat53/bitwarden-menu/README.md

 ## Usage

 - Run script or bind to keystroke combination
-- Enter server URL (default `vault.bitwarden.com`) and login email if not entered into config.ini already.
+- Enter server URL (default `vault.bitwarden.com`), login email and 2FA type if not entered into config.ini already.
 - Start typing to match entries.
 - Hit Enter immediately after dmenu opens ("`View/Type individual entries`") to switch modes to view and/or type the individual fields for the entry.
 If